 Race tracks are the thing in mind when you buy these boots.
 These boots focus on comfort, protection, and the ability to go 200 miles an hour.
 But they are not meant for regular use or even longer rides.

 • MX or Motocross Boots

-This is an armor of a boot.
+This is an armor of top rated motorcycle boots.
 You can plant these boots on the track.
 These will protect your feet from any obstacle.
 This is top in the food chain.
 But you will find it a little uncomfortable when off the bike, and these will not be waterproof.

 Short Boots: These are not actually boots.
 They are just sneakers with heavy materials.
 These are easy to move around with, costs less, and comes in a lot of different styles.
 But you will have less protection and absolutely no shin protection.